okohring/whippup/README.md

-# Whippup
+# Stagecard

-Whippup is a WordPress program manager for creating and displaying programs, agendas, events, speakers, sponsors, sponsor showcase pages.
+Stagecard is a WordPress program manager for creating and displaying programs, agendas, events, speakers, sponsors, sponsor showcase pages.

 Made with ChatGPT.

 ## Current updater workflow

-This repository hosts Whippup releases for WordPress plugin updates.
+This repository hosts Stagecard releases for WordPress plugin updates.

 Each client-ready version should have: